volkamerlab/teachopencadd/docs/index.rst

 For each topic, an interactive Jupyter Notebook is offered, using open source packages such as the Python packages ``rdkit``, ``pypdb``, ``biopandas``, ``nglview``, and ``mdanalysis``.
 Topics are continuously expanded and open for contributions from the community.
 Beyond their teaching purpose, the TeachOpenCADD material can serve as starting point for users’ project-directed modifications and extensions.

-*New edition*: we have extended the TeachOpenCADD platform with 6 notebooks introducing deep learning and the application to CADD related topics.
+*New edition*: we have extended the TeachOpenCADD platform with 6 notebooks introducing deep learning and its application to CADD related topics.

 .. raw:: html